kedro-org/kedro/docs/source/tutorial/set_up_data.md

 You will use the data to train a model to predict the price of shuttle hire.
 However, before you get to train the model, you will need to prepare the data for model building by combining the files to create a model input table.

 The data comes in two different formats: `.csv` and `.xlsx`.
 Kedro supports a number of different data types, and those supported can be found in the API documentation.

-> If you are using the tutorial created by the spaceflights starter, you can omit this step.

 Download and save the files to the `data/01_raw` folder of your project: